geometric-intelligence/ece594n/projects/README.md

 # Guidelines

-- Create a new folder in this folder with the name of your project
+- Create a new folder in this folder with the name of your project.
 - In this new folder:
-  - Add python files
+  - Add python files.
-  - Add the Jupyter notebook that represents the bulk of your project.
+  - Add the Jupyter notebook that represents your project's report.
   - Make sure to indicate which teammate did which part of the work.
 - You can submit code to this repository anytime until the deadline.

 # Grading Criteria

-Project topic: is the question tackled by the project sounded, and is the dataset appropriate to tackle this question?
+- Project topic: is the question tackled by the project sounded, and is the dataset appropriate to tackle this question?
-Tools: does the project rely on tools taught by this class?
+- Tools: does the project rely on tools taught by this class?
-Exhaustive experiments: does the project run enough experiments to address the question at hand?
+- Experiments: does the project run enough experiments to address the question at hand?
-Software: does the code run?
+- Software: does the code run?
-Report: is the report well-written and explanatory?
+- Report: is the report (jupyter notebook) well-written and explanatory?
-Presentation: is the presentation clear and does it describe well the project?
+- Presentation: is the presentation clear?

+# Remarks

+- It is OK to reproduce the results of published papers, e.g. recoding them with Geomstats.